← Back to Grammar

 Come early / Don't come late

-"Ustedes" is used for all plural "you" (both formal and informal).
-There is no "vosotros" in Latin American Spanish.
+"Ustedes" is used for all plural "you" (both formal and informal)

-"Ustedes" is used only for formal plural situations.
-For informal plural, Spain uses "vosotros" commands.
+"Ustedes" is only for formal plural.
+Informal uses vosotros.

 Formal commands ALWAYS use subjunctive, never indicative: